kuruvasatya/BankingSystem/README.md

     1. if entered value is not an integer, less than zero, or less than his current balance then user is prompted a error messagae
 1. Balance Enquiry
     1. Here you can check the balance in your bank account

+#Sequrity Managed

+1. User should be a registed customer in the bank then only he is given permission to access\
+1. You can only load **login.jsp** file, if you are trying to load any other page the request is atomatically redirected to login.jsp file, that is user can view any page if he successfully completes logging in.\
+1. After logout you can not access the application by pressing vback button.